TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 \subsubsection{Finetuning Pretrained Language Models}

 \textbf{\ref{rq:languagemodels}: Can the attack be generalized to domains other than vision?}

 To answer this research question, we evaluate the success of our \attackname\ attack in the natural language domain.
-In particular, we focus on publicly available pretrained large language models (LLMs), or foundation models~\cite{foundationmodels}, which we finetune on a text classification task.
+In particular, we focus on publicly available pretrained large language models (LLMs), or foundation models~\cite{foundationmodels}, which we finetune on two text classification tasks.

 Due to computational limitations, we do not train LLMs from scratch.
 As an alternative, we evaluate our attack on a widely used pretrained foundation model, Transformer-XL~\cite{transformerxl}, along with its corresponding tokenizer, which are hosted by Hugging Face~\cite{huggingface}.
 Only a limited number of organizations with sufficient computational resources possess the capability to train foundation models, which are typically fine-tuned on specific tasks by smaller organizations \cite{openai-api, google-api, microsoft-api}.
 Through our evaluation of \attackname\ on finetuned foundation models, we will additionally answer the following research question: